Statutory Declarations in Australia

 What defences do I have available if am found to have lied on a statutory declaration?

 The offence under s 25 provides that an individual acted “wilfully” and “corruptly”.
-As such, the defence of “honest and reasonable mistake” may be open to you in the event that you are accused of lying on your statutory declaration.
-In order to rely on such a defence, you must prove the following:
+As such, the defence of “honest and reasonable mistake” may be open to you if you are accused of lying on your statutory declaration.
+To rely on such a defence, you must prove the following:

-1. That you honestly believed that your statutory declaration was in fact truthful; and
+1. That you honestly believed that your statutory declaration was truthful; and

 2. The mistake you made was reasonable in the circumstances.